Southwestern Salad

 I will make this later in the summer when corn is in season and roast the corn on the grill too.
 I think it will add a great smokiness that will compliment the chipotle dressing.
 Although it’s fab with canned corn!
 And easy too!

-This salad is easier and faster than any of the other summer salads.
+This Southwestern salad is easier and faster than any of the other summer salads.
 Not to mention healthier and gluten free, dairy free and vegetarian!
 Here are some other tasty salads from BCC Broccoli Salad, Ten Minute Tomato Cucumber Salad, BLT Pasta Salad, Fresh Fruit Salad and Jello Salad.
+Or why not try this Simple Pea Salad Recipe?
+It has a delicious herb and buttermilk dressing.

 If you love fresh veggies, why not grow your own?
 I’ve got some help for you.
 These posts are packed full of information about how to get that big harvest by the end of the season!
 Don’t miss my How to Start a Garden Series!
 The first part is Planning Your Garden!